leejunta/indigo/_posts/2017-04-08-employment.markdown

 ![Job Search Income][fig:jobinc]
 We suspect that the ability to use the internet for job searches is closely associated with having more technical skills.
-Since jobs with more technical skills tend to have higher wages, this result is not especially astonishing.
+Since jobs with more technical skills tend to have higher wages, this result is not surprising.

 ## Demographics are still better predictors of employment than technology